Using other video editors

 For the best preview of this, you can place the reference image on top of or under the main content and apply a `multiply` blend mode.
 This will replicate how the content will look in the actual HLD.&#x20;

-<figure><img src="https://804846835-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FE9AhVJoaDxXfUQueIzAL%2Fuploads%2Fvk4KZxK697Yn8TaUgn4y%2Fbear_explain_hld.png?alt=media&#x26;token=0f1f5796-f990-4c49-bf0e-a4e3414ee612" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/QPBhZ0uwn282iDnz8ZsB" alt=""><figcaption></figcaption></figure>

 Your output video should look like this.&#x20;

-<figure><img src="https://804846835-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FE9AhVJoaDxXfUQueIzAL%2Fuploads%2FVc9oW4h9uf1XqREjR7N0%2Fpersref.jpg?alt=media&#x26;token=a60ad116-f4f4-4ed9-9dd6-a33eb0aaa431" alt="" width="184"><figcaption></figcaption></figure>
+<figure><img src="/files/OgXqwJh4ftEY1hsWWtJV" alt="" width="184"><figcaption></figcaption></figure>

 {% hint style="success" %}

 The display itself handles blending of the video content with the holographic effect.
 Your content should have a solid color or gradient background.
-See our [demo-video-content](https://hlddocs.lookingglassfactory.com/resources/demo-video-content "mention") for more examples.&#x20;
+See our [Demo video content](/resources/demo-video-content.md) for more examples.&#x20;

 {% endhint %}